How To Self-Publish A Hardcover Book To Sell On Amazon

 Deciding to self-publish a hardcover book is not for every author.

-The other consideration is that most book buyers opt for ebook or paperback, so your sales potential will be quite low.
+The other consideration is that most book buyers opt for ebooks or paperback, so your sales potential will be pretty low.

 Although this article covers the basic steps for self-publishing, there is another option.